 DOUBLE HUNG WINDOWS

-A double hung window can be opened from the bottom or lowered from the top.
-It also tilts in so you can clean your window from the inside of your home.
+As one of the most common types of windows, double hung windows can be opened from the bottom or lowered from the top.
+It also tilts in for easy cleaning from the inside of your home.

 Easy to use, slider windows glide open from either the left or right and provide a wide view of your outside landscape.